iExecBlockchainComputing/documentation-tools/overview/helloWorld/keyConcepts.md

 # 🧐 iExec Overview (8 mins)

-Great intro is done, now let's dive into the key concepts.
-What are the foundational bricks of the iExec stack?
+Great, intro is done, now let's dive into the key concepts.
+What are the main components of the iExec stack?

 ## 👷 The user case